By Eric Johnson

 Protected by the Brethren

-In February 1988, Packer was not offered a contract for the 1988/89 academic year despite the unwritten agreement he had made with school official to keep his job in return for silence on the power-packed story.
+In February 1988, Packer was not offered a contract for the 1988/89 academic year despite the unwritten agreement he had made with school officials for him to keep his job in return for silence on the power-packed story.
 Packer wrote, “I figured that BYU must have thought it had helped Dunn buy enough time to kill the UPI story.
 Or that it never got a message about the quid pro quo agreement” (292).
 A month later (March 11, 1988), the BYU leadership changed its mind and offered Packer another contract for the following year, though his name was taken off the university’s catalog and phone directory.

 The next year (April 1989), the liberal LDS organization Sunstone Foundation offered Packer a chance to present a paper covering his research at an upcoming symposium.
 Based on his own research, Dan Rector–the president and editor of Sunstone Magazine– reached out to Dunn to invite him to give a public confession or apology.
 Dunn refused, and then Rector backed off on the invitation that had been made to Packer.
 Two apostles, David Haight and James Faust, then asked to meet with Packer who provided them with the paper he had wanted to deliver at Sunstone.
 The church’s investigator, Harry Pugsley, finished his report just a few days before the October 1989 general conference.

 What came next should not come as a surprise.
-At the Saturday afternoon conference session, Thomas S. Monson–a member of the First Presidency–read a prepared text that said “we acknowledge the General Authorities of the Church, all of whom are in attendance except Elders…” Packer gives the rest of the account:
+At the Saturday afternoon conference session, Thomas S. Monson–a member of the First Presidency–read a prepared text that said “we acknowledge the General Authorities of the Church, all of whom are in attendance except Elders…” Packer provided the rest of the account:

 “At that point there was an empty space left in the prepared text.
 When he read it, live, he continued ‘except Elder Paul Dunn who is at home at the advice of his doctor, recovering from surgery.’
 At the same session it was announced that sixteen members of the First and Second Quorums of the Seventy were released from their ecclesiastical duties and given what the church calls ’emeritus status.’
 They were released for reasons of age or health.
 Paul Dunn’s name was on the list.
 Thus it came to pass that the church had dealt with the Paul Dunn problem.
 At the last minute he was included in a batch of leaders who had known, for several months, they were about to be released because they reached age 70.
 Dunn was 65.
 There was no apology, no mention of any discipline, although, privately he had been sanctioned” (296).